hajimariyam/Search-Engine/README.md

 - Weighted search results, sorted by most relevant to least relevant.
 A simple approach is to re-think the index to include the number of matches and give a higher rank to pages with more occurrences of the search term.

-- Multi-word search, by keeping track of where in each document a word is to determine if words in a search phrase are next to each other in any particular document.
+- Search phrases, by keeping track of where in each document a word is to determine if words in the query phrase are next to each other in any particular document.

 - Stemming, or reducing words to their base form.
 For example, "section" and "sections" would become "section" in the index.